djoy4stem/caismd_qsar_2024/README.md

 <br>
 <br>

-An advantage of using the drawing applet is that the chemical structure can be changed interactively, and the predicted can be computed on the fly by clicking on the 'Apply button'.
-This is a nice way of **interactively learning** how structural modification can contribute to activity against the target (See image below).
+An advantage of using the drawing applet is that the chemical structure can be changed interactively, and the probability of inhibition can be computed on the fly by clicking on the 'Apply button'.
+This is a nice way of **interactively learning** how structural modifications can contribute to activity against the target (See image below).

 <br>